-The financial statements have been prepared on the accrual basis of accounting using the historical cost convention.
+The financial statements have been prepared on the accrual basis of accounting using the historical cost convention except for liability amounts due to the Treasurer, which are at fair value.

 The accounting policies adopted in the preparation of the financial statements have been consistently applied throughout all periods presented unless otherwise stated.